ycanardeau/ResXGenerator/README.md

 -   Supports custom `CultureInfo`
 -   Languages are only loaded the first time a language is referenced
 -   Only use memory for the languages used
--   Can ship satellite dlls seperately
+-   Can ship satellite dlls separately

 Disadvantages of using `System.Resources.ResourceManager`